Faithlife/haproxy-consul/README.md

 ### SSL Termination

-If you wish to configure HAproxy to terminate incoming SSL connections, you must set the environment variable `HAPROXY_USESSL=true`, and mount your SSL certificate at `/haproxy/ssl.crt` - this file should contain both the SSL certificate and the private key to use (with no passphrase), in PEM format.
+If you wish to configure HAProxy to terminate incoming SSL connections, you must set the environment variable `HAPROXY_USESSL=true`, and mount your SSL certificate at `/haproxy/ssl.crt` - this file should contain both the SSL certificate and the private key to use (with no passphrase), in PEM format.
 You should also include any intermediate certificates in this bundle.

 If you do not provide an SSL certificate at container runtime, a self-signed certificate will be generated for the value of `*.HAPROXY_DOMAIN`.